idcrook/idcrook.github.io/_posts/2019-02-02-creating-a-microsd-ubuntu-mint-boot-drive-for-atomic-pi.md

 Choose the appropriate Timezone region config, keyboard layout and language settings, and choose the options for a user account/login and password.

-Also selected the Download Third Party drivers when asked.
+Also, select the Download Third Party drivers when asked.

 The installer will download additional files and packages and configure a full, working system.
-When completed (assuming there were no errors), it will ask you reboot, along the way pausing to prompt you to remove installer drive.
+When completed (assuming there were no errors), it will ask you to reboot, along the way pausing to prompt you to remove installer drive.
 Remove the USB thumb drive (leave the freshly installed µSD inserted) and hit <kbd>Enter</kbd> or whatever to reboot.

 The board should reboot and find the Linux OS on the µSD card and boot into the Mint desktop.
 Login with the user account/credentials you supplied to the installer.